An Overview and Directory of Corporate Venture Capital (CVC) in Healthcare

 How does corporate VC work?

-Corporate venture capital (CVC) is an investment arm setup by a corporate entity to invest directly in external private companies.
+Corporate venture capital (CVC) is an investment arm set up by a corporate entity to invest directly in external private companies.
 Investments are typically made from the balance sheet of the corporation or from dedicated funds, which means the capital invested is the corporation's own operating capital.

 Why do corporations invest in the first place?

 CVCs are established as a means of sourcing innovation and growth.
 We all know that scrappy, small teams serve as the lifeblood of innovation.
-Large companies (which were once scrappy themselves) know this too.
+Large companies (which were once scrappy themselves) know this, too.
 And by investing in startups, they hope to remain at the forefront of market evolution and innovation.
 In the process, they gain market intelligence that can subsequently inspire the team and inform the corporation's strategic planning.

 CVCs also serve a financial purpose.
-They put their parent company’s cash to work, with the hopes of generating substantial returns.
-A good CVC portfolio can yield considerable financial gains, demonstrating the dual-role of CVCs as both strategic enablers and potential profit generators.
+They put their parent company’s cash to work with the hopes of generating substantial returns.
+A good CVC portfolio can yield considerable financial gains, demonstrating the dual role of CVCs as both strategic enablers and potential profit generators.
 In terms of risk management, the diversified nature of a CVC's portfolio serves as a buffer.
 Even if one startup underperforms or fails, the success of other companies within the portfolio can balance out the losses.

 Of course, some CVCs invest as a strategy for business development and strategic partnerships.
 Through their investments, CVCs gain privileged access to the inner workings, technologies, and market strategies of portfolio companies, enabling them to identify potential partners or acquisition targets early on.
 At the same time, this means they are preventing competitors from accessing these same opportunities.